Arts in Health Collaborative

 Together, these participating organizations serve 24,000 individuals, families and children in New London County and provide therapeutic and educational services.
 These seven organizations collectively serve 765 people directly with arts-based programs.
 Individuals and families served are predominantly low-income, and include indigent, disabled, veterans, homeless, and at-risk youth.

 In January 2018, this group with several other agencies, worked together to host Arts & Health InterSECT – Creating Health and Wellness Through the Arts in Southeastern CT to increase awareness of their agencies and to highlight arts-based social service organization collaborations.
-This Arts in Health Collaborative 2019 is a pilot project to support and expand their 2018 efforts from awareness and education to cost savings and program enhancement.
-These Arts in Health representatives realize that there are benefits to working together to improve their organizations, their communities, and the region.
+The Collaborative continues to support and expand their awareness and education efforts and looks to engage in projects that offer cost savings and program enhancement.
+Arts in Health representatives realize that there are benefits to working together to improve the health and wellness of their organizations, their communities, and the region.

 ARTS IN HEALTH COLLABORATIVE PARTICIPATING ORGANIZATIONS